Souravgoswami/patched-irb/README.md

 You have some methods like (note this are not a Ruby feature, you just get it with patched-irb):

-*clear* : Right, `clear` clears the screen just like just like the linux command!
-The method clr is aliased with clr.
+*clear* : Right, `clear` clears the screen just like just like the Linux command!
+The method clr is aliased with clear!.

+*erase* : It will erase the terminal except the line you are in.
+It's alised with erase!.

-*history* : Show the histories from the .irb_history file. irb_history is also an alias for history method.
+*history* : Show the histories from the .irb_history file. history! is also an alias for history method.

 *hist!n* : Shows you the history in the nth line.
 Example: hist!5 will show you the history that's in the line 5 in .irb_history file.
+It's aliases with hist.
+You run `hist(5)` or `hist 5` for the same job that hist!5 will do!

 *write_history* : Writes history to .irb_history file.
-The history comes from Readline::HISTORY. save_history is an alias for write_history.
+The history comes from Readline::HISTORY. write_history! is an alias for write_history.

 *delete_history* : Warning!
 It will delete the .irb_history file.
 You will clear everything.
+It's not aliased with anything...

 *printenv* : Just to test stuffs out...
 You will see some system details and Ruby interpreter details.
 The details comes from ENV object.
+It doesn't have any alias method.

 *config* : A bigger test!
-The details comes from RbConfig::CONFIG.
+The details comes from RbConfig::CONFIG. it's not aliased either...

+**Patched String Class :** Yes, we have the String class monkey patched so you can use `colourize` method on every String object. `colourize` is aliased with `to_colour`.

+Note: You can easily override the above methods.
+You can do `clear = 5` and you can't use clear().
+It will return 5!
+But We have aliased most of the methods so you can use them alternatively.

 **How to use patched-irb:**